logicmonitor/lm-cloud-resource-inventory/README.md

 ## *What data is collected by the LM Cloud Resource Inventory scripts?*

 The LM Cloud Resource Inventory script records the associated quantity of services/resources based on LM Cloud resource type (IaaS, PaaS, Non-Compute.)
-* No other data associated with cloud resources is collected or recorded (for example, resource name or ID.)
+* By default, no other data associated with cloud resources is collected or recorded (for example, resource name or ID, unless instructed using the *-DetailedResults* parameter.)
 * The output of the script is visible to customers for review, prior to sharing with LogicMonitor.

 ## *How will LogicMonitor use this data?*